 We must be vigilant and forward thinking about the issues of solid waste, transportation, resource conservation and environmental impressions.
 Our work is ongoing with enhanced efforts this year.

 A majority of the buildings at Mt.
-Bachelor now have LEDs, or light emitting diodes, are a technology that allows for extremely energy efficient and extremely long-lasting light bulbs.
-LEDs are just starting to hit the consumer market in a big (read affordable) way and still cost quite a bit more than even CFLs, but use even less energy and last even longer.
+Bachelor including the Mountain Gateway, West Village Lodge, Sunrise Lodge, Receiving, the Nordic Center and our Maintenance building, are equipped with LEDs, or light-emitting diodes, a technology that allows for extremely energy efficient and extremely long-lasting light bulbs.
+LEDs are hitting the consumer market in a big (read affordable) way and still cost quite a bit more than even CFLs, but use even less energy and last even longer.
 An LED light bulb can reduce energy consumption by 80-90% and last around 100,000 hours.
 Pine Marten Lift is almost 100% LED.

 Mt Bachelor offsets 100% of its electrical use with Renewable Energy Credits (RECs) from wind power.
 Since 2005, Mt.
 Bachelor has purchased 45,182,395 kWh of wind energy.
 These RECs have offset the carbon footprint of the resort by 27,316 tons.